Helping pay for your degree.

 - understand the administrative functions of governmental agencies and gain expertise in strategic planning, program evaluation, advanced management techniques, program implementation and results-based leadership

 - write and publish a dissertation, a significant research paper that makes a theoretical and practical impact on the field

 - administration of justice.

-are a great strength of the program.
+Our accomplished faculty members are a great strength of the program.
 They regularly publish articles in leading major journals, serve on committees for national professional organizations and are nationally and internationally recognized theorists and practitioners.
 You could take classes from: